-- If a fund has any ESG or impact related words in its name, a minimum proportion of 80% of its investments should be used to meet the environmental or social characteristics or sustainable investment objectives which are disclosed in Annexes II1 and III2 of the SFDR Delegated Regulation. - 2.
+- 1. If a fund has any ESG or impact related words in its name, a minimum proportion of 80% of its investments should be used to meet the environmental or social characteristics or sustainable investment objectives which are disclosed in Annexes II1 and III2 of the SFDR Delegated Regulation. - 2.
 In addition to the 80% threshold, if a fund has the word "sustainable" or any other term derived from the word "sustainable" in its name, it should allocate at least 50% of the investments meeting the environmental or social characteristics or sustainable investment objectives, to sustainable investments as defined by Article 2(17) SFDR. - 3.
-Minimum safeguards exclusions criteria applicable to EU Paris-aligned Benchmarks as defined by the Benchmark Regulation Delegated Regulation Article 12(1)-(2) are recommended for all investment funds using an ESG or sustainability-related term in their name.
+For investments that are not used to meet the environmental or social characteristics or objectives of the fund, certain minimum safeguards exclusion criteria applicable to EU Paris-aligned Benchmarks as defined by the Benchmark Regulation Delegated Regulation Article 12(1)-(2) will apply.
 These exclusions incorporate: - a. companies involved in any activities related to controversial weapons

+- b. companies involved in the cultivation and production of tobacco

+- c. companies that benchmark

+administrators find in violation of

+the United Nations Global Compact

+(UNGC) principles or the Organisation

+for Economic Cooperation and

+Development (OECD) Guidelines for

+Multinational Enterprises

-- b. companies involved in the cultivation and production of tobacco - c. companies that benchmark administrators find in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - d. companies that derive 1% or more of their revenues from exploration, mining, extraction, distribution or refining of hard coal and lignite - e. companies that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels - f. companies that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels - g. companies that derive 50% or more of their revenues from electricity generation with a GHG intensity of more than 100g CO2 e/kWh - h. companies that are found or estimated by them or by external data providers to significantly harm one or more environmental objectives referred to in Article 9 TR
+- d. companies that derive 1% or more of their revenues from exploration, mining, extraction, distribution or refining of hard coal and lignite

+- e. companies that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels

+- f. companies that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels

+- g. companies that derive 50% or more of their revenues from electricity generation with a GHG intensity of more than 100g CO2 e/kWh

+- h. companies that are found or estimated by them or by external data providers to significantly harm one or more environmental objectives referred to in Article 9 TR

-1 RTS template pre-contractual disclosure for Article 8 products that promote environmental or social characteristics.
-2 RTS template pre-contractual disclosure for Article 9 products having a sustainable investment objective.
+&lt;sup>1 RTS template pre-contractual disclosure for Article 8 products that promote environmental or social characteristics.

+&lt;sup>2 RTS template pre-contractual disclosure for Article 9 products having a sustainable investment objective.